 The detected malicious activity is also remarkable in that it does not require the presence of vulnerabilities, and is also independent of the Docker version.
 Finding a misconfigured and therefore open container image is all that attackers need to infect many open servers.

-The unclosed Docker API allows the user to perform a wide range of teams, including getting a list of running containers, getting logs from a specific container, starting, stopping (including forced) and even creating a new container from a specific image with specified settings.
+The unclosed Docker API allows the user to perform a wide range of , including getting a list of running containers, getting logs from a specific container, starting, stopping (including forced) and even creating a new container from a specific image with specified settings.

 On the left is the malware delivery method.
 On the right is the attacker's environment, which allows remote image rolling.